-• A 'child in need' is a child or young person who is thought to need extra help from children's services if they are to achieve or maintain 'a reasonable standard of health or development'.
+A 'child in need' is a child or young person who is thought to need extra help from children's services if they are to achieve or maintain 'a reasonable standard of health or development'.
 This is defined in law Section 17 of the Children Act 1989 and includes all disabled children.

-• Every attempt should be made at a lower tier Targeted Help level to positively engage the family, manage risk and achieve the desired outcomes before escalating to Child in Need (Upper Tier Targeted Help).
+Every attempt should be made at a lower tier Targeted Help level to positively engage the family, manage risk and achieve the desired outcomes before escalating to child in need (upper tier Targeted Help).

-• If you decide that the needs have already reached the threshold for children's social care, either at upper tier Targeted Help or Statutory Help level in which case you should contact the Cheshire East Consultation Service (ChECS), sharing the completed triage tool you have mapped out.
+This will help develop the extra help or targeted family help plan which will identify and build on the strengths and resilience factors within the family as well as address the areas of concern.
+Alternatively, you may decide that the needs have already reached the threshold for children's social care, either at upper tier Targeted Help or Statutory Help level in which case you should contact the Cheshire East Consultation Service (ChECS), sharing the completed triage tool you have mapped out.